[Skip to Content]

 Plan type

-Owner's assumed death
+Owner's assumed age at death

-Is beneficiary a spouse?
-Checkbox
+Is sole beneficiary a spouse?

 Check this box if your only beneficiary is your spouse.
-The new IRS rules use a uniform table to calculate all life expectancies for determining a minimum distribution.
+The new IRS rules use the Uniform Lifetime Table to calculate all life expectancies for determining a minimum distribution.
 The only exception to this rule is if the only beneficiary is a spouse and he or she is more than 10 years younger than the account owner.
 In this situation, the joint life expectancy table is used.
 The Joint Life expectancy table normally produces lower required distributions.
+The tool also uses this entry to determine whether to calculate for a spouse's beneficiary's life expectancy.

-Beneficiary birthdate
+Beneficiary's birthdate

 Please enter the account beneficiary's birthdate.

-Beneficiary name
+Beneficiary's name

 Please enter the beneficiary's name.

-Beneficiary's assumed death
+Beneficiary's assumed age at death

-Spouse's beneficiary birthdate
+Spouse's beneficiary's birthdate